Ph.D., University of Michigan, 1990

 In FASER, I am offline software project leader, which includes all data reconstruction, analysis, calibration and simulation software.
 FASER's analysis framework, Calypso, is based on the ATLAS (Athena) and LHCb (Gaudi) frameworks, which comprise approximately six million lines of source code, not counting externally provided libraries.

-Like all activities at the LHC, FASER's planned installation in the Summer of 2020 was pushed back about six months by the pandemic, and is now scheduled for December 2020.
-We have recently commissioned one of our three tracking stations using cosmic rays.
+Like all activities at the LHC, FASER's planned installation in the Summer of 2020 was pushed back about six months by the pandemic, but we began taking collision data in July 2022, at the start of LHC Run-3.
+The detector is performing superbly.
 This image of real data in our offline event display shows the hits from a muon lined up in the three layers of silicon modules:

 During the 1990's I worked on the ALEPH experiment at the LEP electron-positron collider (which used the same tunnel that now houses the LHC).
 In ALEPH, I designed specialized reconstruction techniques to recover very heavily ionizing tracks (used in a search for extremely massive, and hence slow, charged particles).
 I also led a project to upgrade the performance of the TPC track reconstruction software.